-This simple recipe is for an easy lemon white chocolate ganache that doesn’t require cream.
-Instead, the cream is replaced by fridge staples - milk and butter.
-Combined with the lemon, these ingredients almost create a buttermilk in your mixture.
+The best easy lemon white chocolate ganache without cream.
+Instead, the cream is replaced by fridge staples - milk and butter - for a zesty lemon ganache frosting.

 Jump to: